-• Change "Base Flood Elevation" to "Design Flood Elevation."
+Change "Base Flood Elevation" to "Design Flood Elevation."

-In discussing the requirements for a Public Waterfront Act license application, the waterways regulations refer to "base flood elevation,"101 or the flood elevation expected from the statistical 100-year storm based on the FEMA National Flood Insurance Program (NFIP) data.102
+In discussing the requirements for a Public Waterfront Act license application, the waterways regulations refer to "base flood elevation," or the flood elevation expected from the statistical 100-year storm based on the FEMA National Flood Insurance Program (NFIP) data.

-This elevation reference in the regulations should be changed to reflect the "design flood elevation," which is "a regulatory flood elevation adopted by a local community" and may be above the base flood elevation.103 For example, the Boston Planning and Development Agency's "Sea Level Rise - Design Flood Elevation" can be calculated by adding at least 24 inches to base flood elevation for buildings with ground floor residential units, or 12 inches for all other buildings and uses.104
+This elevation reference in the regulations should be changed to reflect the "design flood elevation," which is "a regulatory flood elevation adopted by a local community" and may be above the base flood elevation.
+For example, the Boston Planning and Development Agency's "Sea Level Rise - Design Flood Elevation" can be calculated by adding at least 24 inches to base flood elevation for buildings with ground floor residential units, or 12 inches for all other buildings and uses.

+By measuring structure height from the lowest floor elevation/ finish floor elevation rather than the design flood elevation, the regulations will be able to account for any changes to the building code to incorporate sea level rise.
 However, because design flood elevation is a term most commonly used by localities in zoning provisions, MassDEP may consider using a term synonymous with design flood elevation that corresponds to the state building code.
-For example, the Massachusetts State Building Code references the term "lowest floor elevation," which refers to the surface of the floor of the lowest enclosed area, including basements, but excluding any unfinished or flood-resistant enclosure, usable solely for vehicle parking, building access or limited storage.105
+For example, the Massachusetts State Building Code references the term "lowest floor elevation," which refers to the surface of the floor of the lowest enclosed area, including basements, but excluding any unfinished or flood-resistant enclosure, usable solely for vehicle parking, building access or limited storage.

-Similarly, "finish floor elevation," defined as the top of the structural slab and its elevation above sea level, is a widely-accepted civil engineering term.106 The distinction in these terms is important because under a state building code, the lowest floor elevation or the finish floor elevation could be below the design flood elevation in
+Similarly, "finish floor elevation," defined as the top of the structural slab and its elevation above sea level, is a widely accepted civil engineering term.
+The distinction in these terms is important because under a state building code, the lowest floor elevation or the finish floor elevationcould be below the design flood elevation in specific instances where the structure is floodproofed up to the design flood elevation in accordance with ASCE 24.
+By measuring structure height from the lowest floor elevation/finish floor elevation rather than the design flood elevation, the regulations will be able to account for any changes to the building code to incorporate sea level rise.